runmedev/docs.runme.dev/docs/guide/dagger.md

 # Runme for Dagger

-In this guide, we will explain step-by-step how to integrate Dagger into Runme and how it works.
+In this guide, we will explain step-by-step how to leverage both Dagger Shell and "Dagger Call" integrations into Runme and how it works.

 ## Getting Started

-To proceed with this guide, it is crucial to carry out the following actions:
+To proceed with this guide, it is crucial to install Dagger first:

 - **Install Runme**